 - Find an advocate, someone to speak for you on your behalf.

 *The MIND website has some great information regarding seeking help, including ‘how to make yourself heard’.

 SANE (for emotional support, information and guidance for people living with mental illness, their families and carers): Call 0300 304 7000

 YoungMinds (information for parents and carers on child and adolscent mental health): Call 0808 802 5544

 CALM (Campaign Against Living Miserably, for men aged 15-35): Call 0800 58 58 58

 Bipolar UK (for manic depression or bipolar disorder)

 Anxiety UK (for anxiety conditions)

-Social media can be a positive force – if used correctly!
-In my own experience, it provided essential peer support during a time when I was desperatively craving it but had no idea how else to seek it.
+Social media can be a positive force, if used correctly!
+In my own experience, it provided essential peer support during a time when I was desperately craving camaraderie and understanding but had no idea how to find it.
 I now know that face-to-face or virtual peer support is offered as a service through various outlets – ask your health visitor, GP or mental health professional, or enquire via one of the helplines or websites listed above.